jonsterling/forest/content/trees/jms-003V.md

 ##}

 Given an element {#u:\widetilde{\IncohNatStr}#}, we will write {#\epsilon\Sub{u} : \Prod{X:\Comma{A}{\UU}}#} for the first component {#\pi\Sub{\IncohNatStr}u#} and {#\vartheta\Sub{u} : \IncohNatStr[\epsilon\Sub{u}]#} for the second component.

+This definition is equivalent to one given by [Awodey, Frey, and Speight](awodey-frey-speight-2018).